CocoaLumberjack/CocoaLumberjack/Documentation/GettingStarted.md

 ### Automatic Reference Counting (ARC)

-The latest versions of Lumberjack use ARC.
-If you're not using ARC in your project, learn how to properly flag the Lumberjack files as ARC in your Xcode project on the [ARC](ARC.md) page.
+The latest versions of CocoaLumberjack use ARC.
+If you're not using ARC in your project, learn how to properly flag the CocoaLumberjack files as ARC in your Xcode project on the [ARC](ARC.md) page.

-### Learn More about Lumberjack
+### Learn More about CocoaLumberjack

 This is just the tip of the iceberg.